jefflester/minitrino/readme.md

 ### Add a Metadata File

-The `metadata.json` file allows Minitrino to obtain key information about the module. **It is required for a module to work with the CLI.**
+The `metadata.json` file exposes key information about the module. **It is required for a module to work with the CLI.**

 In `lib/modules/catalog/my-postgres/`, add a `metadata.json` file: